Minimum EPC requirement – update

 - properties must have a minimum EPC rating of D at change of tenancy from 1 April 2022

 - all rental properties must have a minimum EPC rating of D by 31 March 2025.

-Separately the government has recently published a new consultation on plans to bring forward proposals for all properties in Scotland to have an EPC rating of C where it is cost effective and technically feasible.
+Separately the government has published a consultation on plans to bring forward proposals for all properties in Scotland to have an EPC rating of C where it is cost effective and technically feasible.
 Part of this consultation seeks views on requiring PRS properties to have an EPC rating of C at change of tenancy from 1 April 2025.
-To read and respond to this consultation click here.
+To read this consultation click here.

 The government has already consulted on plans to require all properties to have an EPC rating of C by 2040, with social housing already on track to meet that standard by 2020; an aim for all PRS properties to meet that standard by 2030, and for owner-occupied properties to meet it by 2040.